Kerr & Co

-William B. Kerr Co. was a manufacturer of jewelry, flatware and hollow-ware.
-Established in Newark, New Jersey in 1855, they are listed in the 1915 Edition of the Trademarks of the Jewelry and Kindred Trades as having been located at 144 Orange St.
+William B. Kerr Co. was an American manufacturer of jewelry, flatware and hollow-ware.
+Established in Newark, New Jersey in 1855, they are listed in the 1915 Edition of the Trademarks of the Jewelry and Kindred Trades as having been located at 144 Orange Street.

 Hallmark

 Kerr's hallmark was a fasces - a single-bit axe with rods bound with straps.
 They used this trademark of a medieval axe from 1855 until 1892.
 Other hallmarks include a hammer, and three "X" marks.